sagarigrandhi/EVA4/S6/README.md

 ### Effect of L1 and L2 Regularization on Test Loss and Accuracy
 ![Validation Loss and Accuracy](https://github.com/sagarigrandhi/EVA4/blob/master/S6/Results/test_loss_accuracy.png)

+### Performance Comparison of the Models

+The current model does not require any regularization.
+With regularization, the gap between training accuracy and test accuracy should reduce.
+But from the comparison of the differences between training and test accuracy for all the models, we see that the model without L1 or L2 regularization performs much better with a small difference (0.11).
+By adding L1 or L2 regularization, we see that from the loss and accuracy graphs, loss seems to be fluctuating at the same plateau and accuracy does not increase.
+This implies that the model is already performing well and L1 or L2 regularization does not seem to have any impact on this model.

 ### 25 Misclassified Images of the Models
 #### Misclassified Images of the L1-Regularized Model
 ![L1 Misclassified Images](https://github.com/sagarigrandhi/EVA4/blob/master/S6/Results/L1_misclassified_images.png)